 To make the filling, place the chicken breasts and onion in a medium saucepan and add enough cold water to cover by 1 inch.
 Add 1/2 teaspoon salt and 1/4 teaspoon pepper and bring to a simmer over medium heat.
-Reduce the heat to medium-low and simmer, uncovered, until the chicken is cooked through, about 15 minutes.
-Cool chicken in liquid.
+Reduce the heat to medium-low and simmer, uncovered, until the chicken is cooked through, about 10 to 15 minutes.
+Cool chicken in liquid, if time allows (It helps to keep the chicken moist.)
 Roughly dice or shred.

 In a bowl, add the chicken with the rest of ingredients together and mix (best done with clean hands.)
 You’ll want to “mush” the avocado and break the chicken up a little.
 Season with salt and pepper.
-Taste and add more vinegar to give the filling a pleasant, but not sour, tang.
+Taste and add more vinegar if needed.
+The filling should have a slight pleasant, but not sour, tang.
 Cover and refrigerate until ready to serve.